-The Board is funded principally from grants from the SA Government.
+The Board is funded principally from appropriation by the SA Government received via the Department for Environment and Water (refer to note 2.1).
 The Board works with the Department of Treasury and Finance to determine the cash flows associated with its Government approved program of work and to ensure funding is provided through SA Government budgetary processes to meet expected cash flows.